foretoo/round-polygon/README.md

 ### Upcoming
 - input and output might be SVG path
-- provide bezier curve estimations as an alernative to an arc output propperty
+- provide bezier curve estimations as an alternative to an arc output property